catdieval/user-workflow-and-user-stories/user-story-1bis.md

 - A button with a text "Choose a file" which starts the upload process and the default text "no file chosen" is displayed next to the button
 - Once the file is uploaded the filename is displayed
 - A button with text "Submit" which is disabled by default and becomes enabled once the upload is successful
+- The elements do not extend to each end of the page but are centered in the middle.

 ![wireframe Upload](/assets/plotdata-Step1.png)

 ## Acceptance criteria

 - [ ] When the user clicks on the "Choose a file" button then an upload window opens where the user can select a file with a csv extension.
-- [ ] when the user clicks on the "Submit" button the file will be converted to an array of objects
+- [ ] When the user clicks on the "Submit" button the file will be converted to an array of objects.

 ## Tasks

-- [ ] Create a new feature branch - upload-data
+- [ ] Create a new feature branch - upload-data.

 ### styles.js file